 While in Icy Strait Point, you’ll have the chance to take a shore excursion to Point Adolphus, an active feeding ground and one of the best humpback whale viewing areas in Alaska.
 Spotting wildlife at Point Adolphus is all but guaranteed, since a large number of whales gather here during the summer to feast on the nutrient-rich water found in the area.

-During your high-speed sightseeing cruise there, you’ll also be accompanied by a naturalist who will relay fun facts about the scenery and animals you’ll encounter during your cruise.
+During your high-speed sightseeing cruise there, you’ll also be accompanied by a naturalist who will relay fun facts about the scenery and the famed marine animals in Alaska that you’ll encounter during your cruise.

 Icy Strait Point also provides a wonderful opportunity to see Freddy, a local favorite and one of Alaska’s most famous humpback whales.
 Unlike other whales that migrate south in the winter, Freddy stays in the bay by Icy Strait Point year round.